snscaimito/snscaimito.github.com/galleries/index.markdown

 2007, In the mountains of Veraguas we visited a [coffee factory](PanamaCoffee/).

+2007, In the country side between cattle and rice fields I participated in the first [Panama JUG Conference](PanamaJUGConference/).

 2009, [Festival de Naranja in Cacoa](Festival-de-Naranja-in-Cacao/) is about the celebration of the orange production in the small village of Cacoa in Western Panama.

 2010, [Transmitter Altos Del Maria](TransmitterAltosDelMaria/) shows the construction of a solar and wind powered transmission tower for Internet access at a small settlement in Western Panama.

 2010 - 2011, [Horses in Panama](HorsesInPanama/) is about the horses I had while living in Panama.

+2006 - 2011, [Discoveries in Panama](DiscoveriesInPanama/) is a mix of pictures that show something that caught my curiosity.